The South Island’s Greatest Hikes - Good Bits You Don’t Want to Miss

 West Coast

-Fox Glacier Valley Walk (Half day)
+Fox Glacier Valley Walk (half day)

 Copland Track to Welcome Flat (2 days)

-Canterbury & Aoraki/Mount Cook
+Canterbury & Aoraki / Mount Cook

 Hooker Valley Track (3–4 hrs return)

-Mueller Hut Track (Full day or overnight)
+Mueller Hut Track (full day or overnight)

 Otago & Queenstown

-Ben Lomond Summit (Full day)
+Ben Lomond Summit (full day)

-Roy’s Peak, Wanaka (5–6 hrs return)
+Roy’s Peak, Wānaka (5–6 hrs return)

 Fiordland & Milford Sound